deutsche Sprache

 click to the photographs of the restoration

-In 1906 the Essex oyster smack BETTY CK145 was built at Aldous in Brightlingsea in the southeast of England for Mr. French from Mersea for one hundred pound sterling.
+In 1906 the Essex oyster smack Betty CK145 was built at Aldous in Brightlingsea in the southeast of England for Mr. French from Mersea for one hundred pound sterling.
 Essex smacks are cutter rigged fishing vessels with varying kinds of deployment.
 The smaller sized smacks of up to 35 feet length were mainly employed in the coastal waters of the Thames Estuary - tidal shallows comprised of mud-flats, sandbanks and narrow creeks.
-There BETTY with her shallow draught was predominantly used for oyster dredging.
+There Betty with her shallow draught was predominantly used for oyster dredging.
 The construction of the Essex smacks was strongly influenced by the yacht design of Victorian times, since their owners and crews sailed the large racing yachts of the wealthy aristocrats and industrial barons on a regular basis during the summer months.
 Surely the relatively complex gaff rig with its large sail area and the slender topmast comes from this tradition.
 This was not the only reason though, that the pretty transom stern with its far overhanging counter was popular, but also for the additional work space on the small ships.

-CK145 is the original fishery registration number of BETTY for her home port Colchester (CK), England.
+CK145 is the original fishery registration number of Betty for her home port Colchester (CK), England.

-map of southeast of England
+map of southeast of England Betty fishing oysters

-BETTY CK145 (background left) dredging oysters in 1935
+Betty CK145 (background left) dredging oysters in 1935

 Overfishing and water pollution resulting from the growing industrialization lead to a drastic reduction of the local oyster population.
 Today the 40 or so remaining Essex smacks are solely sailed as traditional working boats or as pleasure crafts - very popular are the numerous races during the summer months.